Siddharth-Pagidi/Fallout-Four-Theme-For-Powershell/README.md

   "useAcrylic": true
 },
 ```
+3. Hit Ctrl + S to save.
-3. Then, scroll all the way down to the "schemes" section.
+4. Then, scroll all the way down to the "schemes" section.
-4. Paste the following code in the "schemes" list:
+5. Paste the following code in the "schemes" list:

 ```json
 {